helengarcia3/Credit_Risk_Analysis/README.md

 ## Summary

+To summarize the six machine learning models we will compare the balanced accuracy, precision and recall scores.
+Balanced accuracy is best if it is closest to 1.
+When comparing the six models, the Easy Ensemble AdaBooster Classifier had the highest balanced accuracy at 92% while the others were all below 80%.
+Precision for low risk was 1 for all of the models and the high risk was at a low range for all models.
+The higher the recall score, the better the model is at identifying both positive and negative examples.
+The highest recal score was the Easy Ensemble AdaBooster Classifier.

+Easy Ensemble AdaBooster Classifierhad the highest balanced accuracy and recal score.
+These are indicators that this is the best model to use for further anlaysis in the credit card analysis.

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.